cohere-ai/quick-start-connectors/msteams/README.md

 Navigate to "Applications -> App registrations", and use the "New registration" option.

 Select "Web" as the platform, and ensure you add a redirect URL, even if it is optional.
 The redirect URL is required for the admin consent step to work.
-This connector does not have a redirect page implemented, but you can use http://localhost/ as the redirect URL.

 On the app registration page for the app you have created, go to API permissions, and grant permissions.
 For development purposes, you can grant: